ytorg/Yotter/README.md

 <p align="center"> <img width="620" src="app/static/img/banner.png"> </img></p>

 Yotter allows you to follow your favorite Twitter and YouTube accounts with full privacy.
-It helps you gather the latest content from your favourite accounts in a *beautiful* feed so you can stay up to date without compromising your privacy.
+It helps you gather the latest content from your favorite accounts in a *beautiful* feed so you can stay up to date without compromising your privacy.
 Yotter is written with Python and Flask and uses Semantic-UI as its CSS framework.

 Yotter is possible thanks to several open-source projects that are listed on the [Powered by](#powered-by) section.
 Make sure to check out those awesome projects!